Recommended Digital Tools & Resources

 As a business owner in the digital age, I use tons of digital software tools and apps to run my digital marketing programs, position and sell my products and services, and manage my businesses.
 I have extensive experience with each and every one of the tools and resources listed below and feel very confident in recommending them to you.
 I’m a huge believer in using best in class tools that are reputable and reliable.

 Steph’s Recommended Digital Tools List

-Teambox - Teambox is an amazing tool for managing tasks and projects with team collaboration built in.
-This is the tool we use at Wired Advisor internally for managing projects and tasks.
-What I really love is the Teambox for Gmail Chrome extension.
+Redbooth (formerly Teambox) – Redbooth is an amazing tool for managing tasks and projects with team collaboration built in.
+This is the tool we use with my company, Wired Advisor, internally for managing our projects and tasks.
+What I really love is the Redbooth for Google Apps Chrome extension.
 I can add tasks to any project directly from Gmail.
 Being able to integrate task management within Gmail is super helpful for streamlining my workflow.
-You can also integrate Teambox with Google Drive, Dropbox, and Box.net.
+You can also integrate Redbooth with Google Drive, Dropbox, and Box.net.

 Nimble – Nimble has won me over in this category because of the sleek integration of client relationship management, social media management, and email communications.
 I believe that email should be integrated with CRM, because that is where so much of the conversation exists!
 If you already have a CRM system set-up, consider using Nimble as more of a top layer to your CRM tool.
 (I’m a Nimble partner)